Events

 12 miles, Class I

 There are 3 waterfalls cascading from springs down an 80-foot bluff.
-This is one of the most bio-diverse places in the nation because of the ferns and the mollusks.
+This is one of the most biodiverse places in the nation because of the ferns and the mollusks.
 We will meet in Elizabethtown at the Burger King at exit 94.
 This will give us an opportunity to possibly change the put-in due to water levels.
-We will leave Burger King promptly at 10:00 a.m. and car caravan to the put-in.
+We will car caravan to the put-in and we will leave promptly at 10:00 am.

 12 miles, Class I